maged909/windows-php-switcher/README.md

 # windows-php-switcher
-PHP Switcher is a simple tool that allows you to switch between php versions by modifying the system environment variable "PATH" to tell windows where the disired php is.
+PHP Switcher is a simple python tool that allows you to switch between php versions by modifying the system environment variable "PATH" to tell windows where the disired php is.

 - [Installation](#Installation)
 - [Requirements](#Requirements)